paritytech/substrate/client/transaction-pool/README.md

 happened to fulfill their requirements.
 Note we need to cater for cases where transaction might replace a already existing transaction in the pool.
-In such case we check the entire sub-tree of transactions that we are about to replace, compare their commulative priority to determine which subtree to keep.
+In such case we check the entire sub-tree of transactions that we are about to replace, compare their cumulative priority to determine which subtree to keep.

 After a block is imported we kick-off pruning procedure.
 We first attempt to